gymreklab/cse284-spring20/cse284-spring20-syllabus.md

 * While you are free to analyze your genome, you must still complete the homework assignments with the provided genomes as well.
 * 23andme can take up to six weeks, so sign up early if you want to use it during class.

+# Grading

+Your grade will be based on:
+* Problem sets (65%)
+* Journal club participation (10%)
+* final projects (25%)

+There will be one problem set for each module that will mostly involve performing analyses on genomes using existing tools.
+PS1 is worth 5%.
+The other four problem sets are worth 15% each.
+Problem sets are graded out of 100 points.
+Late problem sets will lose five points for each day past the due date.

+We will have 5 journal club discussions throughout the quarter.
+Short answer questions will be worth 2% each.

+The final project will consist of a proposal (5%), paper (15%), and presentation (5%).
+Full final project instructions will be posted soon.

+Final grades will be out of 100 points. ≥70 points is passing.
+If you are taking the course for a letter grade, we will use the following scale: A+:97-100, A:93-96, A-:90-92, B+:87-89, B:83-86, B-:80-82, C+:77-79, C:73-76, C-:70-72, F:0-69.